ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 ## Terraform State Operations  ------

 ### 24. How would you modify a resource that has drifted from the Terraform configuration?

+- if someone manually creates a resource, Terraform won’t track it.
+I detect this by running terraform plan.
+To bring it under Terraform’s control, I use terraform import, then check its configuration using terraform show.
+Finally, I manually define it in main.tf, verify with terraform plan, and apply the changes to fully manage it in Terraform.

 📌 How to Fix a Resource That Drifted from Terraform
 Scenario: